fdformula/FiniteDifferenceFormula.jl/README.md

 The function prints the first n nonzero terms of a Taylor series of which the coefficents are provided.

+### function _set_default_max_num_of_taylor_terms(n)

+The function sets the default maximum number of terms of Taylor series.
+It is for explorers/researchers.
+Usually, users never need to call it.

+Trick: If 0 ≤ n < 10, it shows the present default value.

 ## Examples

 ```Julia